algorand/go-algorand/data/transactions/logic/README.md

 In v5, only a few of the Header fields may be set: `Type`/`TypeEnum`, `Sender`, and `Fee`.
 In v6, Header fields `Note` and `RekeyTo` may also be set.
-For the specific fields of each transaction types, any field may be set (except `RekeyTo` in v5).
+For the specific (non-header) fields of each transaction type, any field may be set.
 This allows, for example, clawback transactions, asset opt-ins, and asset creates in addition to the more common uses of `axfer` and `acfg`.
 All fields default to the zero value, except those described under `itxn_begin`.

 Fields may be set multiple times, but may not be read.
 The most recent setting is used when `itxn_submit` executes.
 For this purpose `Type`